Faithful and Fractured

 Appendix: Recommendations for Clergy Health Programs

-"I've enjoyed being called to pastoral leadership and have felt privileged to help a new generation of pastors into the vocation, but let's face it: church can be demanding, difficult, and even toxic for those who try to lead the church.
-The research that's reported and skillfully interpreted in Faithful and Fractured can be of great help to those of us who oversee pastors and to pastors themselves.
+"I've enjoyed being called to pastoral leadership and have felt privileged to help a new generation of pastors into the vocation.
+But let's face it: church can be demanding, difficult, and even toxic for those who try to lead.
+The research reported and skillfully interpreted in Faithful and Fractured can be of great help to those of us who oversee pastors and to pastors themselves.
 The greatest challenge that pastors face is perseverance in our vocation.
 This book offers tested, proven guidance for us to remain faithful even when we are fractured by the vocation to which God has called us."

 Will Willimon, professor of the practice of Christian ministry, Duke Divinity School; United Methodist bishop, retired; author of Pastor: The Theology and Practice of Ordained Leadership